 If you find yourself agreeing with these statements, the Master Gardener Program may be right for you.
 It could be one of the most interesting activites you have ever been involved in.
 If you would like to become a Master Gardener, call or write the Coos County Extension Office, at (541) 572-5263 or 631 Alder St, Myrtle Point OR 97458.
-You may also e-mail Cindy Peterson, the interim program coordinator.
+You may also e-mail Cindy Peterson, program coordinator.

 - Garden Questions - Email Us

 - Pac NW Nursery Integrated Pest Management

 - College Scholarship Program for Coos County High School Graduates and Current Coos County Residents

 - Payback Hours Log Sheet (pdf) and Certifying/recertifying information (pdf)

 - Plant Clinic & Farmers Market calendars - click HERE or on the link in the right menu (under Master Gardener)